shiftyp/otel-mcp-server/README.md

 - **Error Traces**: "Find all error traces from the last 24 hours for the 'payment' service using `tracesQuery`."
 - **Recent Logs**: "Show me the most recent logs from the 'checkout' service using `logsQuery`."
 - **Resource Metrics**: "Get the CPU usage metrics for the 'api' service over the past hour using `metricsQuery`."
+- **Performance Anomalies**: "Detect spans with unusually high latency in the 'checkout' service using `spanDurationAnomaliesDetect`."

 ### Incident Investigation